Charles Court: In the Australian Army

 Court was asked to assess whether the region could cope with large numbers of US and Australian troops if General Douglas MacArthur chose to launch an invasion from Darwin to win back the Philippines.
 Court determined that it could, and the report was presented to an audience including General Thomas Blamey.
 Court's commanding officer, Arthur Allen, praised the report but Blamey said launching from the Northern Territory would be the worst option as it would be slow and cost many lives and much money.
 A report about Court's service in the Northern Territory said that "throughout his service with Northern Territory Force, Major Court has displayed devotion to duty of the highest order" and that Court "has been outstanding in every respect".
 In November 1944, Court was sent to the staff college in Cabarlah, Queensland, for more training.

 On 3 April 1945, Court was sent to Bougainville Island in the territory of New Guinea, where Australian troops had taken over from American troops.
 By then, he was a lieutenant colonel and assistant quartermaster-general with the II Corps.
 Court got off to a rocky start as his commanding officer, Stanley Savige, initially did not like him.
 Savige did not trust Horace Robertson, so when Robertson told Savige that Court was "a first-class and outstanding officer", Savige believed the opposite.
 Savige told Court that unless he changed his mind in four weeks, Court would be transferred.
-General Allen wrote to Savige that Court would do well, which helped to peruade Savige to let Court stay.
+General Allen wrote to Savige that Court would do well, which helped to persuade Savige to let Court stay.
 At the end of the four weeks, Savige told Court he could stay.
 Court's role in Bougainville was to manage the supply of ammunition, communication devices and medical supplies to troops in the jungle of Bougainville and nearby islands.
 Court went on some of the supply drops himself so that he "let the RAAF (Royal Australian Air Force) and Army crews know I was interested in their work and conscious of the danger and responsibility that was theirs when undertaking these missions".
 Court would also carry messages from Savige to commanders on the battlefront.
 Court was also tasked with leading a team to sever Japanese communications between the north and south of the island, but that mission was called off when intelligence officers determined the mission could not go ahead.